-We all enjoyed our Spinet Day at Chelveston earlier this year, and I am happy to confirm that we can look forward to another party in April 2018; we are organising this together with the British Clavichord Society.
+We all enjoyed our Spinet Day at Chelveston in 2017, and we look forward to another party in April 2018; we are organising this together with the British Clavichord Society.

 We are particularly pleased to announce that Derek Adlam has agreed to be our Guest of Honour and principal speaker.

 For fifty years and more, Derek has been a major figure in the early keyboard instruments world, as a maker and player.
 We look forward to tales from his early years, his time at the Colt Collection, the Adlam-Burnett partnership at Finchcocks, and now at Welbeck, where he has been specialising in clavichords.